HeloiseMuller/phageAnnotation/README.md

 This first step has been written to run in array on a slurm server.

 ### Get your dataset ready
 Firstly, create a dataset composed of one fasta file per genome assembly.
-Each fasta file names must be of the form `PATTERN_XXX_genomic.fna`. `XXX` can be anything.
+Each fasta file names must be of the form `PATTERN_XXX_genomic.fna`, where `XXX` can be anything.
 Then, prepare the file `dataset.lst` in which each line contains the `PATTERN` of the genome.
 For example:
 ```
 SRR14908170